Move-In Process: Spring 2021

-Following public health guidance, the college will limit who will be allowed on campus and in residence halls on move-in day.
-While Reed staff will be on hand to welcome students to campus and help guide them through the move-in process, we regret that friends and family will not be permitted inside Reed housing.
-Families, the college looks forward to welcoming you on a future visit.
+Following public health guidance, the college limits who will be allowed on campus and in residence halls.
+We regret that friends and family will not be permitted inside Reed housing.

 Early arrival requests cannot be accommodated.